Srilankametrus indus

 Srilankametrus indus, commonly known as the giant forest scorpion, is a species of scorpions belonging to the family Scorpionidae.
 It is native to India and Sri Lanka.

 Description

-This large scorpion has the total length of 90 to 130 mm.
+This large scorpion has a total length of 90 to 130 mm.
 Adults are uniformly reddish black to greenish black in color.
-Both sexes with 10 to 15 pectinal teeth.
-Pedipalp chela is hirsute, and lobiform.
-Manus is covered by rounded granules which are appear as rows.
-Pedipalp patella lacks a pronounced internal tubercle.
-Carapace smooth, and glossy with some marginal granules.
+Both sexes have 10 to 15 pectinal teeth.
+The pedipalp chela is hirsute and lobiform.
+The manus is covered by rounded granules which appear as rows.
+The pedipalp patella lacks a pronounced internal tubercle.
+The carapace is smooth and glossy with some marginal granules.
 Dorsal and dorsolateral carinae of metasomal segments are smooth.
-Telson vesicle is longer than aculeus.
+The telson vesicle is longer than the aculeus.

 A voracious predator, it is known to feed on many larger animals.